omni-us/jsonargparse/DOCUMENTATION.rst

 .. note::

     The parameter resolvers log messages of failures and unsupported cases.
-To view these logs, set the environment variable ``JSONARGPARSE_DEBUG`` to any value.
+To view these logs, set the environment variable ``JSONARGPARSE_DEBUG`` to a non-empty truthy value.
 The supported cases are limited and it is highly encouraged that people create issues requesting the support for new ones.
     However, note that when a case is highly convoluted it could be a symptom that the respective code is in need of refactoring.

 .. _stubs-resolver: